Al-Saqib/Decision-making-in-house-hunting-ants/README.md

 cd your-repo-name
 ```

-3. Extract the contents of `Relevant Codes and Figures.zip` to the project directory.
+3. Extract the contents of `Robinson Final Code.zip` to the project directory.

 4. Run the Python scripts: